9/1/1942 – 20/7/2017

-A Colloquium and Memorial Event will be held on Friday 13th October 2017 at Chelsea Old Town Hall (please click here for further details).
+A Colloquium and Memorial Event was held on Friday 13th October 2017 at Chelsea Old Town Hall (please click here for further details).
 Nobody who knew Stephen could doubt the central and inspiring role in his life played by his wife Bay.
 The Federal Trust sends her its condolences and best wishes.

 Director, The Federal Trust